Escaped murder suspect apparently dodges police, exits motel hideout: cops

 “We’ve searched the room and he is not here,” Capt.
 John Thornburg of the Monterey County Sheriff’s Office told KPIX-TV.
 “I’m confident nobody left the motel after we got here, so that time between them calling and us getting here he apparently did leave.”

 “We have a strong belief that he was here, OK, from the witness or the person that called, the interviews we conducted,” he continued.
-“It’s disappointing, I mean we’ve been out here for hours, and you know, people are waiting and we’re trying to do everything we can to locate this person along with the other gentleman and take him into custody.”
+“It’s disappointing.
+I mean, we’ve been out here for hours, and, you know, people are waiting and we’re trying to do everything we can to locate this person along with the other gentleman and take him into custody.”

 Authorities evacuated the motel and a nearby restaurant while the scene unfolded.
-Police SWAT arrived by 6 p.m. and used a bullhorn to call out both in English and Spanish “All occupants of room 235, come out with your hands up,” Oakland, Calif.’s Fox 2 reported.
+Police SWAT arrived by 6 p.m. and used a bullhorn to call out both in English and Spanish “All occupants of Room 235, come out with your hands up,” Oakland, Calif.’s Fox 2 reported.

 They deployed a flash grenade around 7 p.m. before raiding the hotel room.
 The police K9 unit used dogs to search the rest of the building.

-On Sunday, Salazar and Fonseca made a hole measuring about 8 inches tall and 22 inches wide in a bathroom ceiling of their jail’s housing unit, just within the guards' blind spot.
+On Sunday, Salazar and Fonseca made a hole measuring about 8 inches high and 22 inches wide in a bathroom ceiling of their jail’s housing unit, just within the guards' blind spot.
 The two then slipped into the jail’s walls, maneuvering past ducts and pipes in a maintenance access area until they reached an escape hatch, authorities said.
 Both are considered armed and dangerous.

 Salazar was arrested in connection with the October 2017 shooting death of 20-year-old Jaime Martinez.
 Martinez was fatally shot while he was driving in Salinas with his girlfriend and 18-month-old son, the Californian newspaper in Salinas reported.
 The woman was also shot and treated at a hospital, while the child wasn't hurt.
 Police investigated the case as gang-related.